anyaharter97/notes/libvirt-dbus.md

   ![](images/virNWFilterGetXMLDesc.png)
 https://libvirt.org/html/libvirt-libvirt-nwfilter.html#virNWFilterGetXMLDesc

-1. Add the corresponding xml to the `org.libvirt.NWFilter.xml` file inside the interface tag alphabetically with the rest of the methods after the properties.
+1. Add the corresponding xml to the `data/org.libvirt.NWFilter.xml` file inside the interface tag alphabetically with the rest of the methods after the properties.

     ``` xml
     <node name="/org/libvirt/nwfilter">